paulAlexSerban/mod--boilerplate-starter-kit/README.md

 COMPOSE_PROJECT_NAME=project-name
 ```

-- Each module should have a `config.env` file containing the environment-specific configuration for that module.
+- Each module should have a `.env.common` file containing the environment-specific configuration for that module.
-  - Example: `frontend/config.env`
+  - Example: `frontend/.env.common`

 ```bash
 # 1/ Module name